Gary C. Dahle, Attorney at Law

 In addition, there is considerable variety in the manner in which the various counties interpret the statutory and judicial requirements.

-Therefore, it is not possible to identify one set of uniform procedures for changing the name of minor child which would be applicable in all Minnesota counties - notwithstanding the ready availability of “standard documents”.
+Therefore, it may not be possible to identify one set of uniform procedures for changing the name of minor child which would be applicable in all Minnesota counties – notwithstanding the ready availability of court provided documents.

 Minnesota Statutes (M.S.), § 259.11(a) identifies the general requirements for the granting of a name change: